-Founded in 2006 and launched programming in 2008, the American Muslim Civic Leadership Institute (AMCLI) works to transform the Muslim communal landscape in the United States by empowering the next generation of American Muslim civic leaders.
+Founded in 2006 and launched programming in 2008, the American Muslim Civic Leadership Initiative (AMCLI) works to transform the Muslim communal landscape in the United States by empowering the next generation of American Muslim civic leaders.
 AMCLI is a national and regionally based fellowship for young Muslim leaders (generally between the ages of 25-45) that provides participants with leadership development training, strategic guidance and networking opportunities.

 To date, 221 individuals have participated in AMCLI: 108 took part in five cohorts of the National Fellowship, which was implemented between 2008-2013.
 Another 113 have participated in five cohorts of the Regional Fellowship, which included gatherings in the Midwest, West Coast (2), South and East Coast.